kchapline/photostreamer-pi/README.md

 Photostreamer connects to the Internet via a WiFi dongle and any hotspot.
 [This one](http://www.amazon.com/gp/product/B00H28H8DU?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s06) from Plugable is plug-and-play with the Pi.
 It also supports infrastructure mode, which the photostreamer-pi application requires.

 ##### Storage
-The Pi uses a Micro SDHC card to store its operating system and any media.
-Best results for the Photostreamer are achieved with a Class 10 card.
+The Pi uses a Micro SDHC card to store its operating system and media.
+Best results for the Photostreamer are achieved with a Class 10 card because of its speed.
 You'll want at least 16GB.
 We use [this 32GB card from SanDisk.](http://www.amazon.com/gp/product/B00M55C0NS?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s04)

+##### Battery
+The Photostreamer will run for several hours on an external USB battery.
+[This 6000mAh model from Eachine](http://www.amazon.com/gp/product/B00NUS0BQW?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s00) fits the GeauxRobot case and is easily attached with Velcro.
+The battery also has a readout showing the percentage of its remaining power, so you won't be surprised when it runs out of juice.